KL airport transfers for all wallet sizes

 Aside from being the fastest mode of transport, you can also count on KLIA Ekspres to be reliable since it’s not affected by external factors like bad weather and KL’s infamous traffic jam.
 The train runs pretty frequently every 15 minutes during peak hours and every 20 minutes during off-peak hours.

 Klook pro-tip: Make use of the KL City Air Terminal (inside KL Sentral) benefit!
 Check-in your luggage and collect your flight boarding pass up to 2 hours before your flight departure at KL Sentral before heading to the airport.
 You can use the time to walk around, shop, or enjoy a meal.
 This value-added service is available only for KLIA Ekspres and Transit passengers flying with Malaysia Airlines, Cathay Dragon and Malindo Air.

 For the best value, get your KLIA Ekspres airport train tickets from Klook which is RM7 cheaper than the original price.
 With QR Code direct entry and instant confirmation, you have the flexibility to book your train tickets up to months in advance or even at the last minute!

 The first train departs at 5am from KLIA and KL Sentral.
 Meanwhile, the last train departs at 12.40am from KL Sentral, and 1am from KLIA.
 There’s only a short window of 4 hours that the trains will not be running.
 Hence, even if you’re arriving or departing at odd hours, you should still be able to catch a train, no problem.
 Otherwise, you may consider the alternatives below.

-Who is it for: Savvy travelers looking for the quickest and most reliable journey between the airport and the city.
-Ideal for those traveling solo or in a small group, with minimal suitcases.
+Who is it for: Savvy travellers looking for the quickest and most reliable journey between the airport and the city.
+Ideal for those travelling solo or in a small group, with minimal suitcases.
 It’s convenient, comfortable, affordable, and hassle-free.